Medicare Part D Plans in Mississippi

 There are other times when you can sign up for Medicare Part D, although the late-enrollment penalty might apply.

-- One enrollment period popular among Medicare beneficiaries is the Annual Election Period, which runs from October 15 through December 7 every year.
+- One enrollment period popular among Medicare beneficiaries is the Annual Election Period (AEP), also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 through December 7 every year.
 During this period, you can add, change, or drop Medicare Prescription Drug Plans and Medicare Advantage plans, or return to Original Medicare and optionally enroll in a Prescription Drug Plan.

-- If you’re enrolled in a Medicare Advantage Prescription Drug plan and you decide to leave the plan during the Medicare Advantage Disenrollment Period (January 1 – February 15 each year), you can add a stand-alone Medicare Part D Prescription Drug Plan during that same period.
+- If you’re enrolled in a Medicare Advantage Prescription Drug plan and you decide to leave the plan during the Medicare Advantage Open Enrollment Period (OEP), January 1 – March 31 each year, you can add a stand-alone Medicare Part D Prescription Drug Plan during that same period.

 - If you find a Medicare Prescription Drug Plan in your vicinity that has a 5-star rating, you can sign up for, or switch to, the 5-star plan from December 8 until November 30th the following year.
 However, you can only make such a change once.

 - Finally, there may be occasions when you qualify for a Special Election Period to enroll in a Medicare Prescription Drug Plan, or a Medicare Advantage Prescription Drug plan.
 Generally, these situations involve your losing health coverage or moving outside your plan’s service area.

 Comparing Medicare Part D Prescription Drug Plans in Mississippi

 Depending on your county of residence, the availability and costs of Medicare Prescription Drug Plans in Mississippi may vary.
 Thus, you may want to compare all available stand-alone Medicare Part D Prescription Drug Plans in your area.